Zoster (herpes zoster)

 - Dagnew AF, Ilhan O, Lee WS, et al. Immunogenicity and safety of the adjuvanted recombinant zoster vaccine in adults with haematological malignancies: a phase 3, randomised, clinical trial and post-hoc efficacy analysis.
 Lancet Infectious Diseases 2019;19:988-1000.

 - Muñoz-Quiles C, López-Lacort M, Díez-Domingo J, Orrico-Sánchez A. Herpes zoster risk and burden of disease in immunocompromised populations: a population-based study using health system integrated databases, 2009-2014.
-BMC Infect Dis 2020;20:905.
+BMC Infectious Diseases 2020;20:905.

 - Liu B, Heywood AE, Reekie J, et al. Risk factors for herpes zoster in a large cohort of unvaccinated older adults: a prospective cohort study.
-Epidemiology & Infection 2015;143:2871-81.
+Epidemiology and Infection 2015;143:2871-81.

 - Forbes HJ, Bhaskaran K, Thomas SL, et al. Quantification of risk factors for herpes zoster: population based case-control study.
 BMJ 2014;348:g2911.